Ishita677/Predictive-Churn-Revenue-Risk-Modeling/README.md

-# 📊 E-Commerce Customer Churn & Revenue Risk Analysis
+# 📊 Predictive Churn & Revenue Risk Modeling

 ## 📌 Project Overview
 This project analyses customer churn behaviour in an e-commerce platform to identify key drivers of churn and quantify its impact on revenue.